 You use hypernetwork files in addition to checkpoint models to push your results towards a theme or aesthetic.

 The alternatives to hypernetworks are:

-- LoRAs - more popular, users find they produce better results, file size 100-200MB
+- LoRAs - more popular, users find they produce better results

-- Textual Inversion Embeddings - very small file size,
+- Textual Inversion / Embeddings - very small file size, best for training faces.